godak9/UFOs/README.md

 ![Screen Shot 2022-08-25 at 5 56 01 PM](https://user-images.githubusercontent.com/104794100/186776130-40f3fb8b-54e1-4f75-a2ab-f1ed6b71b61f.png)

 ### Using the filters
-Not all input boxes must be filled in for the filtered search.
+Not all input boxes must be filled in for the filtered search to generate.
 However, the input must match exactly for the filter to work.
 To use a filter, all the user needs to do is type in the criteria they want to filter the table for and hit "Enter" on their keyboard.
 Clicking anywhere on the screen outside of the input box will also generate the filtered table.
-To reset the table, all the user needs to do is delete any text in the input boxes and hit "Enter" or click anywhere on the screen outside of the filter boxes.
+To reset the table, all the user needs to do is to delete any text in the input boxes and hit "Enter" or click anywhere on the screen outside of the filter boxes.
 #### Example One
 To conduct a search for all sightings in "El Cajon", simply enter "el cajon" in the "Enter City" input box.

 ![Screen Shot 2022-08-25 at 6 04 27 PM](https://user-images.githubusercontent.com/104794100/186777044-76fa9907-f1d1-4d5c-ab8e-7a144a64f297.png)

 #### Example Two
-To conduc a search for all sightings of with triangle formations in California, simply enter "triangle" in the "Enter Formation" input box and "ca" in the "Enter State" input box.
+To conduct a search for all sightings of triangle formations in California, simply enter "triangle" in the "Enter Formation" input box and "ca" in the "Enter State" input box.

 ![Screen Shot 2022-08-25 at 6 06 24 PM](https://user-images.githubusercontent.com/104794100/186777304-d75741f6-9fa6-4268-a890-e056a6cdb170.png)